 They can mold the sand into the shapes provided with the molds, but once they let them go, the sand slides back into its original position with the touch of a finger.
 It never stops moving and is easy to get off little hands once the fun is over.

 It’s made from 100% natural sand, but it never dries up.
 It sticks to itself but won’t track all over the house stuck to little fingers.
-It’s an essential tactile experience they can play with for hours and never have the same experience molding, stacking, and breaking down.
+This kinetic sand playset is an essential tactile experience they can play with for hours and never have the same experience molding, stacking, and breaking down.
+This is one of the best educational toys, encouraging basic STEM learning as kids explore how the sand works, why it works, problem solving and imaginative play.

-He probably loves stacking things but hates when the blocks fall.
-Tegu’s magnetic blocks make stacking and building with natural wooden blocks easier because they stick together with magnets!
+Your little one probably loves stacking things but hates when the building blocks fall.
+Tegu’s high quality magnetic blocks make stacking and building with natural wooden blocks easier, because they stick together with magnets!

-It’s a 42 piece set that’s compatible with all other Tegu blocks if you have them.
-He can build his creations for hours while they stay together whether they stay on the table or he picks them up to show you his creation.
+It’s a 42 piece building block set that’s compatible with all other Tegu blocks if you have them.
+Your little one can build his creations for hours while they stay together, whether they stay on the table or he picks them up to show you his creation.
+These great building set kids toys are a fun variety of STEM toys, that any little guy will love to build with.

 VTech’s drum set is a durable and satisfying way for him to get out some energy.
 It has three different drum pads that light up, plus a cymbal.
-They each provide their own unique sounds, and he can play alone or with the music tracks.
+They each provide their own unique sounds.
+Choice is great for little ones, as they learn how to make decisions, and they get to choose here if they have imaginative play, creating their own songs, or play along to one of the built in tracks.

 The kit comes with nine melodies in different music styles.
 It has four modes of play including free play, numbers, letters, and a follow along mode.
 It comes with two drumsticks, and the sounds and colors should keep him entertained for hours (if you can handle it).